In praise of the colours violet, purple and lilac

 These plants have many common names, including centaury, knapweed, starthistle, and cornflower, the latter usually referring to two blue-flowered species, C. montana and C. cyanus, described on the page In praise of the colour blue.

 The greater knapweed (Centaurea scabiosa) thrives in drier grasslands, along roads, and in fallow fields, preferably on calcareous soils.
 It is distributed in almost all of Europe and thence eastwards across the major part of Siberia to Central Asia.
-In the Alps, it may be found up to an elevation of about 2,200 m.

 The stem grows to 1.2 m tall, grooved, hairy, branched above the middle, leaves alternate, stalked, to about 10 cm long, dark green, usually pinnately lobed, lobes narrow.
 Flowerheads usually purplish-red, sometimes pink, solitary at the end of stem and branches, to 4 cm across, involucral bracts ovate, dark-edged, with fuzzy bristles along the margin.